mongodb-university/csfle-guides/java/README.md

    own master key or use a KMS, refer to the [CSFLE Use Case Guide](https://docs.mongodb.com/ecosystem/use-cases/client-side-field-level-encryption-guide/).

+4. Make sure the `mongocryptd` path is correct in the `CSFLEHelpers.java` class.

-3. Run the `main` method in `DataEncryptionKeyCreator.java` to insert a new data key in the **encryption.__keyVault** collection.
+5. Run the `main` method in `DataEncryptionKeyCreator.java` to insert a new data key in the **encryption.__keyVault** collection.
 Copy the key id that is printed on the console.

-4. Update the `keyId` variable in `InsertDataWithEncryptedFields.java` with the value from the previous step.
+6. Update the `keyId` variable in `InsertDataWithEncryptedFields.java` with the value from the previous step.

-5. Run the `main` method in `InsertDataWithEncryptedFields.java`.
+7. Run the `main` method in `InsertDataWithEncryptedFields.java`.
 This executes the following:

    - Inserts (using upsert) a sample document with encrypted fields